ETS-Next-Gen/writing_observer/docs/privacy.md

   and education; and
 * Scientific integrity and replicability

-This approach contrasts with the current trend of treating student data as a proprietary corporate resource for the maximization of profit.
+This approach contrasts with the current industry trend of treating student data as a proprietary corporate resource for the maximization of profit.

 These are fundamental tensions between the demands on any student data framework.
 For example, family rights and student privacy suggest that